 Examples of some of our brands are pictured above.
 We are happy for you to come in and browse at our range.

 Sunglasses protect our eyes from harmful ultraviolet (UV) rays as well as protecting us from glare when out and about walking, cycling or driving.
 A must have for some sporting activities; sunglasses provide that extra protection as well as that slight advantage we need when we have some sun.
 We stock a wide range of prescription and non- prescription sunglasses at a range of prices.
 They all have UV protection and are available in polarized option.
 They are available in single vision lenses, bifocal and varifocal options.

-For non- prescription sunglasses we recommend the Maui-Jim range with UV protection, anti -reflection coating superior polarized lens with subtle mirrored back- surface.
+For non- prescription sunglasses we supply the Maui-Jim, Bolle, Face A Face, Woow, Zeal and Brendel, with UV protection, anti -reflection coating superior polarized lens with subtle mirrored back- surface.

 These are sunglasses but have an extra layer which reduces the glaring effect of plane-polarised light.
 These work very well for drivers and people who spend a lot of time on or by water (i.e. fishermen or sailors).

 Many people can benefit from the freedom that contact lenses provide.
 Modern technology in contact lens manufacture and fitting techniques ensure that comfort, vision and safety are enhanced for every wearer.